Codecademy/docs/content/luau/concepts/comments/comments.md

 ---
 Title: 'Comments'
-Description: 'Comments in Luau are used to add explanatory or descriptive notes within the code.
-They are ignored by the interpreter and do not affect the execution of the program.'
+Description: 'Comments are used to add explanatory or descriptive notes within a script or program.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'